raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 on Linux _and_ Geforces, and do so without letting developers having a "unlock-key" for the api.
 It's just about your shutter-glasses in the end.
-It's no secret how they work, neither in abstract nor in technical details, I'd be able to write down the hardware specs for your shutter-glasses including the IR-pcm things, but that's definitivly your job, I am just a customer who gave you money, last but no least for two of your shutter glasses, and a lot of Geforces in the past.
+It's no secret how they work, neither in theory nor from practice - I'd be able to write down the hardware specification for your shutter-glasses including the IR-pcm things, but that's definitivly your job, I am just a customer who gave you money, last but no least for two of your shutter glasses, and a lot of Geforces in the past.
 And now you want me,